NVIDIA/NeMo-Guardrails/examples/llm/hf_pipeline_dolly/README.md

-# HuggingFace Pipeline
+# HuggingFace Pipeline with Dolly models

-This configuration uses the HuggingFace Pipeline LLM.
+This configuration uses the HuggingFace Pipeline LLM with the [dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b) model.

+The `dolly-v2-3b` LLM model has been tested on the topical rails evaluation sets, results are available [here](../../../nemoguardrails/eval/README.md).

+In this folder, the guardrails application is very basic, but anyone can change it with any other more complex configuration.

-**Disclaimer**: The `dolly-v2-3b` LLM model has only been tested on basic use cases, e.g., greetings and recognizing specific questions.
-On more complex queries, this model may not work correctly.
-Thorough testing and optimizations are needed before considering a production deployment.
+**Disclaimer**: The current results of using `dolly-v2-3b` LLM are promising, but still incipient.
+On more complex guardrails apps, this model may not work correctly.
+Thorough testing and optimizations, including for the prompts, are needed before considering a production deployment.